DataGloria/Subscription-Data/README.md

    - **Overview**:
    - loaded the data into powerbi
    - checked data type to ensure data type is accurate
+   - Chnaged data type for data with wrong data type
    - performed data audit to ensure data is clear of error and data quality is topnotch
    - Developed an interactive Power BI dashboard that visualizes key metrics.
+   - Created measures and calculated colums to provide better insights

    - **Dashboard Components**:
-     - **Customer Segments**: Displays key customer segments based on subscription type and region.
+     - **Customer Segments**: Displays key customer segments based on subscription type and region, customer count and active customer count
      - **Cancellations**: Highlights cancellation rates, with a focus on top regions and subscription durations.
-     - **Subscription Trends**: Shows popular subscription types and total revenue generated.
+     - **Subscription Trends**: Shows subscription types and total revenue generated.
+     - **region Trends**: Shows the number of regions, revenue generated per region, percentage contributed per reion and customer per region.
-     - **Interactive Slicers**: Allows filtering by customer segments, regions, and subscription types.
+     - **Interactive Slicers**: Allows filtering by subscription types and year.

    - **Preview**: ![Screenshot 2024-11-12 005438](https://github.com/user-attachments/assets/05900edd-85a9-49d2-bb50-fcaba51c1537)